Humble Bundle’s Black Game Developer Fund makes first 5 investments

 Those five studios will share a total of $200,000 in startup funds to create playable builds for their games.
 The fund’s goal is to help Black game makers realize their creative visions and to elevate diverse voices in the game industry.

 Humble Bundle sells groups of games, books, and other media in a pay-what-you-want setup, with a portion of sales going to charities.
-The company, which is owned by IGN, wants to be a force for good in gaming.
+The company, which IGN owns, wants to be a force for good in gaming.
 And that’s why it set up its Black Game Developer Fund this summer, after the unrest that followed the murder of George Floyd by a Minnesota police officer.

 The fund is still taking applications and it is open to Black developers and Black-led studios of all shapes and sizes, offering everything from startup funds to global publishing deals.